Kiingitanga to return to Ihumātao today

 If the Kiingitanga does send a delegation, then it could be a sign that a deal about the future of Ihumātao is coming.

-Newton stated that King Tuheitia wanted a resolution before the 2020 Ratana Pā summit.
+Newton stated that King Tuuheitia wanted a resolution before the 2020 Ratana Pā summit.

 "Last year, Fletchers and the government advised us that there would be a resolution, before the incoming year, that didn't happen.